FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Character%20Placeholder%20Input.JPG />

 This will create a placeholder output using the component you have chosen and the request segment of your input, in this case, "your character."
+Note that the placeholders use "!{...}" instead of "${...}".
+They will get properly converted later, but technical limitations require the substitution.

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Character%20Placeholder.JPG />